Bill Cosby Said He Is Not Actually Going To Host A "Sexual Assault Tour"

 Wyatt also told host Janice Rogers that the issue of sexual assault "can affect any young person, especially young athletes of today."

-Celebrity attorney Gloria Allred, who represents many of the more than 50 women who have accused Cosby of sexual assault, called the potential meetings a "transparent and slick effort" to try to influence jury members for his upcoming second criminal trial on charges that he drugged and raped Andrea Constand at his home in 2004.
+Celebrity attorney Gloria Allred, who represents many of the more than 50 women who are alleged victims of Cosby, called the potential meetings a "transparent and slick effort" to try to influence jury members for Cosby's upcoming second criminal trial on charges that he drugged and raped Andrea Constand at his home in 2004.

-But outside a Los Angeles courtroom on Tuesday to schedule a hearing for a separate civil lawsuit related to sexual assault allegations, Cosby's attorney, Angela Agrusa, told reporters that she couldn't imagine the legal team allowing him to perform or speak publicly given that the prosecutor in Pennsylvania has vowed to pursue a retrial.
+But outside a Los Angeles courtroom on Tuesday, where a hearing for a separate civil lawsuit related to sexual assault allegations was being scheduled, Cosby's attorney, Angela Agrusa, told reporters that she couldn't imagine his legal team allowing him to perform or speak publicly given that the prosecutor in Pennsylvania has vowed to pursue a retrial.

 "He would never do anything that undermined the importance of this issue.
 I don't see him speaking publicly like that," Agrusa said.

-She also told reporters that there has been "a lot of misinformation" about concept of the town hall.
+She also told reporters that there has been "a lot of misinformation" about the concept of the town hall meetings.

 "Mr. Cosby will not be speaking about sexual assault," she said.
 "He never intended to speak about sexual assault."

-Cosby's reps had said there was least one town hall meeting planned in Birmingham, Alabama, in July.
+Cosby's representatives had said that at least one town hall meeting had been planned for Birmingham, Alabama, in July.
 But after the Good Day Alabama segment aired, they issued a statement clarifying that the events were to warn people how the legal system can be used against you for political gain.

-On Twitter Tuesday, Cosby said any information about public plans "will be given at the appropriate time."
+On Twitter on Tuesday, Cosby said any information about public plans "will be given at the appropriate time."

-In the meantime, Agrusa said the defense team is busy "preparing for Round Two"
+In the meantime, Agrusa said the defense team is busy "preparing for Round Two."

 "And I believe Round Two will ultimately provide the acquittal that Mr. Cosby seeks in Norristown," she added.